Nazareth Travel Guide: One Day Itinerary & Top Historical Sites

 Church of “Mensa Christi”

-Meaning “The Table of Christ” in Latin, Church of Mensa Christi is thought to be the site where Jesus ate on a stone inside the church along with his disciples when he came back and visited his hometown.
+Meaning “The Table of Christ” in Latin, Church of Mensa Christi is thought to be the site where Jesus ate on a stone table with his disciples when he came back to visit his hometown.

-Although Nazareth is a predominantly Arab city with mostly historical Christian sites, the modest construction of the White Mosque started in 1785 and was completed in 1808.
+Although Nazareth’s historical sites are predominantly of Christian historical significance, its home to the largest Arab population in Israel.
+The modest construction of the White Mosque started in 1785 and was completed in 1808.
 Positioned in the center of Old Town, the name is an ode to the main messages of the mosque – purity, transparency and simplicity – and has been attributed to promoting peace between the faiths in Nazareth.

 Old City Market

-A locals hub in the center of the Old City where one could find anything from spices and kitchen cutlery to pajamas and childrens toys.
+A locals hub in the center of the Old City where you can find yourself a souvenir to take home from anything like spices and decor to crafts and toys.

 Basilica of Jesus the Adolescent

-Although a peaceful trek, the Basilica of Jesus the Adolescent is up a steep 2km climb along the Jesus Trail to the outskirts of Nazareth.
-Construction finished in 1923 on this neo-Gothic church, offering sweeping views of the city below.
+Although a peaceful trek, the Basilica of Jesus the Adolescent is a steep 2km climb along the Jesus Trail to the outskirts of Nazareth.
+Construction of this Neo-Gothic church finished in 1923, offering sweeping views of the city below.
 The church is within a school compound run by a Catholic religious order and although the church was closed when I was there on a Sunday, the views from the top were worth the trek.

 Where to Eat in Nazareth